 Ask for monthly donations during your campaign

 Did you know that returning donors are 440% more valuable than one-time donors?
 That’s because they give 42% more than one time donors in a year.
-So even though it might seem like large one time donations are the most impactful, it’s actually smaller recurring donations that pack the most punch.
+Even though it might seem like large one time donations are the most important, it’s actually smaller recurring donations that pack the most punch.

 This means that you need to be focusing on getting recurring donors when you launch your campaign.
 Don’t be afraid to encourage monthly donations.
 Do this by mentioning it in your campaign messaging and making the monthly donation button obvious on your donation form.
 Even better, explain how monthly donations impact your charity, so that donors understand that their recurring donation can help you plan for the future!